Anselm of Canterbury

 - Ramon LlullCARTOGRAPHER

-Ars Magna — combinatorial logic to convert through reason alone.
+His Ars Magna was combinatorial logic meant to convert through reason alone.

 - Hugh of Saint VictorKEEL

-Three eyes — flesh, reason, and contemplation each seeing differently.
+Flesh, reason, and contemplation are three eyes, each seeing differently.

 Short exercises in the same tradition as Anselm of Canterbury's thought.
 Each takes 5–25 minutes.